 Social workers should respect clients' right to privacy.
 Social workers should not solicit private information from clients unless it is essential to providing services or conducting social work evaluation or research.
-Once private information is shared, standards of confidentiality apply (NASW, 1999, 1.07.a.).
+Once private information is shared, standards of confidentiality apply (NASW, 2008, 1.07.a.).

-Information may be shared only to the extent necessary to achieve the purposes of the consultation (AAMFT, 2001, 2.6).
+Information may be shared only to the extent necessary to achieve the purposes of the consultation (AAMFT, 2015, 2.7).

-Psychologists include in written and oral reports and consultations, only information germane to the purpose for which the communication is made (APA, 2002, 4.04.a.).
+Psychologists include in written and oral reports and consultations, only information germane to the purpose for which the communication is made (APA, 2010, 4.04.a.).

-Counselors discuss confidential information only in settings in which they can reasonably ensure client privacy (ACA, 2005, B.3.c.).
+Counselors discuss confidential information only in settings in which they can reasonably ensure client privacy (ACA, 2014, B.3.c.).

-Although therapists possess broad training and experience, they have the ethical responsibility to seek education, supervision, and consultation when entering into new specialty areas.
+Although therapists possess broad training and experience, they have the ethical responsibility to seek education. supervision, and consultation when entering into new specialty areas.
 Therapist D was experienced in treatment planning and insurance reimbursement but not in agency consultation.
 Her attempts to study consultation on her own proved ineffective regarding consultee confidentiality and informed consent whereas having sought consultation may have prepared her to address the agency director's staff evaluation request.
 She unintentionally violated her consultees' rights and did not promote their welfare by divulging information that adversely affected their employment.
-Codes of Ethics highlighting therapist responsibility to promote client welfare state the following: Marriage and family therapists advance the welfare of families and individuals.
-They respect the rights of those seeking their assistance, and make reasonable efforts to ensure that their services are used appropriately (AAMFT, 2001, Principle 1).
+Codes of Ethics highlighting therapist responsibility to promote client welfare state the following: Marriage and family therapists advance the welfare of families and individuals and make reasonable efforts to find the appropriate balance between conflicting goals within the family system (AAMFT, 2015,

-The primary responsibility of counselors is to respect the dignity and to promote the welfare of clients (ACA, 2005, A.1.a.).
-Psychologists respect the dignity and worth of all people, and the rights of individuals to privacy, confidentiality, and self-determination (APA, 2002, Principle E)
+The primary responsibility of counselors is to respect the dignity and to promote the welfare of clients (ACA, 2014, A.1.a.).

+Psychologists respect the dignity and worth of all people, and the rights of individuals to privacy, confidentiality, and self-determination (APA, 2010, Principle E).

 Social workers' primary responsibility is to promote the wellbeing of clients.
-In general, clients' interests are primary (NASW, 1999, 1.01).
+In general, clients' interests are primary (NASW, 2008, 1.01).